Rushing to file your tax return? Avoid these common mistakes

-The deadline for filing 2014/15 tax returns is almost upon us, and that could mean that you’re trying to finish yours in a hurry.
-Here are some top tips to help you avoid the most common mistakes people make in the rush to file before 31st January.
+When the deadline for filing tax returns is looming, it’s easy to find yourself trying to finish yours in a hurry.
+Here are some useful tips to help you avoid the most common mistakes people make in the rush to file before the Self Assessment deadline each year.

-The main section of your tax return must include the interest you received on all your bank accounts for the tax year in question (in this case, the tax year 2014/15, which finished on 5th April 2015).
+The main section of your tax return must include the interest you received on all your bank accounts for the tax year in question.
 The only exception to this would be a bank account on which the interest is paid tax-free, such as an ISA.

 When declaring interest received on bank accounts, be sure to include:

 - interest received on a business bank account